Martyr2/react-recommendation-demo/README.md

 - Easy to customize slide data (found in the src > components > slideData.js file)
 - Adjustable speed transition between slides
 - Jump to slide toggle on the widget
+- This demo is also coded using Typescript for better error checking at design time.

 ## Additional feature considerations: